 What is Open Data?

-Open data is data that can be freely used, re-used and redistributed by anyone – subject only, at most, to the requirement that the source of the information is to attributed.
+Open data is data that can be freely used, re-used and redistributed by anyone – subject only to the requirement that the source of the information is to attributed.

 Why is OSi releasing data freely?